IBM/data-prep-kit/kind/README.md

 kubectl apply -f $ROOT_DIR/hack/minio_ingress.yaml
 ```

-Open the Kubeflow Pipelines UI at  http://localhost:8080
+Open the Kubeflow Pipelines UI at  http://localhost:8080/kfp/
+Note: pay attention to the slash at the end of the URL.

 ### Working with a MinIO server instead of S3 storage